Business Intelligence

 SQL operates on a relational database model, organizing data into structured tables.
 By defining primary and foreign keys, as well as constraints, it ensures clear relationships between data while maintaining integrity.

-In essence, data modeling with SQL involves crafting the structure, relationships, and rules for the data within a system [4].
+In essence, data modeling with SQL involves crafting the structure, relationships, and rules for the data within a system, following data modeling best practices [4].
 Well-structured SQL models simplify complex data relationships, improve accessibility, and enhance confidence in data quality - key elements for making informed decisions [4].

 This structured foundation also sets the stage for SQL's robust querying capabilities.